Mirror Buyer’s Guide

 Portable towing mirrors are installed on top or as an attachment to existing standard side mirrors.
 These can be convex mirrors attached using adhesive, custom slip-ons for specific models, or universal fit mirrors that can be mounted on any car’s fender or window.

 Driver Side Mirror vs. Passenger Side Mirror

 If you look closely at your car’s side mirrors, you’ll notice that there is a difference between the images reflected on the driver side and the passenger side.
 Two different mirrors are installed on purpose to manipulate the angle by which light hits the mirror’s surface and reflects images.

 Flat mirrors show reflected images at the exact angle where light strikes the surface.
 Flat driver-side mirrors generally provide accurate reflections because of the short distance between the mirror and the driver.
 However, these can’t be used on passenger side mirrors because the distance of the driver puts him in an angle that will distort the image and only show a fraction of the mirror’s reflection.

 Passenger side mirrors often come with the warning that, ‘Objects in the reflection are closer than they appear’.
-This is because these are built with convex mirrors that are bowed in the center and has curved sides.
-Its shape allows the driver to see a full reflection, eliminating blind spots on the right side of the vehicle.
+This is because these are built with convex mirrors.
+Their shape allow the driver to see a full reflection, eliminating blind spots on the right side of the vehicle.